bdekany/vmware-tanzu-kubernetes-otel/README.md

 ### Create a OpenTelemetryCollector for logs pipeline

 This OpenTelemetryCollector receive logs via syslog protocol (TLS) and export them to OpenSearch.

-TLS is a requirement fo LogSink (fluentBit)
+TLS is a requirement for LogSink (fluentBit)

 This manifest also create a NodePort service to access the syslog endpoint from outsite the Kube cluster.